Jhoanner Chávez: Bahia

+Loan to Lens

+On 9 January 2024, Chávez joined French Ligue 1 club Lens on loan, with a buyout clause.

 International career

 After representing Ecuador at under-17 level, Chávez received his first call-up for the full side on 9 November 2022, for a friendly against Iraq.
 He made his full international debut three days later, coming on as a half-time substitute Félix Torres in the 0–0 draw at the Metropolitano Stadium in Madrid.